crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 ## Description

-This library allows you to create CrowdSec bouncers for PHP applications or frameworks like e-commerce, blog or other exposed applications.
+This library allows you to create CrowdSec LAPI bouncers for PHP applications or frameworks like e-commerce, blog or other exposed applications.

 ## Prerequisites